arirusso/nibbler/README.md

   => #<MIDIMessage::NoteOn:0x98c9818 ...>
 ```

-Look at the messages we've parsed
+Look at the messages we've parsed so far

 ```ruby
 nibbler.messages